rust-hosted-langs/book/booksrc/chapter-interp-tagged-symbols.md

 This script will result in a runtime error and not a compile time error.
 As a dynamically typed interpreter, our language will behave similarly.

-For this to work, we need an alternative to `ScopedPtr<T>` that does not care about compile time types _but_ from which the type can be resolved at runtime.
+For this to work, we need an alternative to `ScopedPtr<T>` that can represent all the runtime-visible types so they can be resolved at runtime.
 We'll spend some time now inventing some new pointer types to support this.

 ## Runtime type identification